-Whatever your current state of health.
-There may come a time when you are unable to make independent decisions about your medical treatment and welfare or express yourself clearly.
+Whatever your current state of health, there may come a time when you are unable to make independent decisions about your medical treatment and welfare or express yourself clearly.

-So this article looks at how you can plan for that eventuality, and considers some of the questions you may have.
+This article looks at how you can plan for that eventuality, and considers some of the questions you may have.

 Who is this guide for?

-What is an Advance Decision document and how to get one?
+What is an Advance Decision document?

 Consult a healthcare practitioner